larry-bioengineer/gss_logbackup/README.md

 # Periodic Log Backup for Guest Service Station

 ## Purpose
 The goal of this program is to periodically upload a program to a google sheet.
 The program is set to run every 5 minute until users stop the program.
+Each hotel should have one database and all the Guest Service Station should be connected to the database.

 ## To-Do
 1. allow users to input directory